8 minsPublished on 1/27/2023

 An illustration of the differences between custodial and non-custodial wallets

-When creating a new wallet, the software generates a "secret recovery phrase" (also known as a “seed phrase” or “mnemonic phrase”).
+When creating a new wallet, non-custodial hot wallet software generates a "secret recovery phrase" (also known as a “seed phrase” or “mnemonic phrase”).
 This is a 12- or 24-word list, derived randomly from a pool of 2048 words, that gives access to your digital assets.

-Even though they’re technically safer than custodial hot wallets, non-custodial hot wallets are not the best option if you are holding large funds and do not transact very frequently.
-Since they live on your mobile or browser extensions, hackers could theoretically get backdoor access to your funds.
+Even though they’re technically safer than custodial hot wallets, non-custodial hot wallets are not the best option if you are holding large amounts of cryptocurrencies and do not transact very frequently.

 How safe are cold wallets for storing your assets?